The 17 Best Irish Pubs in Boston

 The Black Rose

-If you are seeking an Irish pub near Faneuil Hall, stick to this spot that’s been serving pints for the past 40 years.
-Traditional Irish music happens there seven days a week, and the menu manages to combine New England classics and Irish treats to serve a true taste of Ireland.
+If you are seeking an Irish pub near Faneuil Hall, stick to this spot that’s been properly pouring pints for more than 40 years.
+Traditional Irish music happens here seven nights a week, and the menu manages to combine New England classics and Irish treats to serve a true taste of Boston.

 160 State St., Boston, 617-742-2286, blackroseboston.com.